vadym-gonchar/tutorial-course/README.md

 3. git commit -m "write what you did"
 4. git push origin master

-To run the tests in ONE SPECIFIC BROWSER use the following command (instead of CHROME you may also use the next browsers: FIREFOX, IE11, EDGE, OPERA): mvn package -DrunnerFile=testng -Dbrowser=CHROME
+To run the tests in ONE SPECIFIC BROWSER use the following command (instead of CHROME you may also use the next
+browsers: FIREFOX, EDGE, IE11, OPERA): mvn clean package -DrunnerFile=testng -Dbrowser=CHROME

 To run the tests in ALL BROWSERS use the following command: mvn clean package -DrunnerFile=all_browsers